LaikaSerrano/LaikaSerrano/README.md

 ### Hi there 👋

+## I am Laïka and this is my github :)

+For general purposes, I am currently a student in France and programming because my studies are boring 😴, if you need to reach me for any reasons : laikatranscat on discord :)

+### Currently learning :
+- 🌱 C
+- ♠ C++

+### Learned in the past :
+- 🍵 Java
+- 🐍 Python

+### Right now I am working on :
+- A game engine

 <!--
 **LaikaSerrano/LaikaSerrano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.